1.2.10 Unaccompanied Asylum Seeking Children Procedure

 6.1.1 Connected Carers (or Family and Friends carers)

-The Family and Friends Care Procedure should be followed.
+The Kinship Care Procedure should be followed.

 6.1.2 Foster Care